Yahoo snags Google's Mayer as CEO in surprise hire

 Thompson had replaced controversial Carol Bartz, who was fired in September after failing to revitalize Yahoo.

-"I just think it was uninspired," one source said on Monday, referring to Levinsohn's strategy.

-A second source close to the situation said that Mayer, who is recognized in Silicon Valley as more focused on technology than content, would try to get Levinsohn to stay with the company.

-(Reporting by Alexei Oreskovic, additional reporting by Poornima Gupta in Aspen, Colorado, Peter Lauria in New York and Gerry Shih in San Francisco)
+(Reporting By Alexei Oreskovic, additional reporting by Peter Lauria in New York)